The New Mom’s Survival Guide to Unsolicited Advice

 Learn Stuff

-When you’re informed, you can respond to unsolicited advice with confidence—and even back it up with evidence when you feel like it.
+Knowledge is power.
+Read books, take classes, talk to your care provider, and stick to resources that align with your values.
+When you’re informed, you can respond to unsolicited advice confidently—even back it up with facts when you feel like it.

 Trust Your Gut